Frequently Asked Questions

 Please call Customer Service at 512-255-7871 option 1 if you have any questions.

 What are the requirements for installing a sprinkler system?

-The District requires that any company installing a sprinkler system in the District provide a bond to the District office.
-This requirement insures that the company installing the sprinkler system will take out a permit and properly install the equipment in accordance with the Rules and Regulations of the District.
-Residents may install a lawn sprinkler themselves.
-A bond is not required for homeowners, however a permit is required.
+The District requires a testable backflow device on all sprinkler systems.
+That any company installing a sprinkler system in the District provide a bond and pull a permit with the District office.
+This requirement insures that the company installing the system will properly install the required equipment in accordance with the Rules and Regulations of the State.
+Residents may choose to install a lawn sprinkler themselves.
+A bond is not required for homeowners, however a permit and same state requirements apply.